surmado/surmado-api-public/README.md

 ### Surmado Scout

 Our AI marketing analyst.
+Free.
+No extra charge.
+Just buy a report.

-Scout reads every report and explains what matters in plain English.
-Included free with every report.
+- **In reports:** Scout reads the analysis and explains what matters in plain English.
+- **On [help.surmado.com](https://help.surmado.com):** Ask Scout anything.
+RAG-powered access to all docs.
+- **On [app.surmado.com](https://app.surmado.com):** Scout sees your full report history.
+Discuss trends, compare reports, build graphs.
+The anti-dashboard.

+**How context works:** Every report you run gives Scout more context.
+Context is filtered by `brand_slug`, so Scout compares apples to apples.
+Agencies and consultants can track multiple brands separately.
+Each brand gets its own history.

 ## Response Format